Traditional Sweet, Churma Ladoo – No Frying!

 - White poppy seeds

-- Nutmeg – Different from most recipes and adds great flavor
+- Nutmeg powder – Different from most recipes and adds great flavor

 How to make churma ladoo without frying